pfptcommunity/tap-api-python/README.md

 # Proofpoint Targeted Attack Protection API Package

-Library implements all of the functions of the TAP API via Python.
+Library implements all of the functions of the TAP API via Python, except SIEM API currently.

 ### Requirements: